BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 A major limitation of running large applications under AIWC is the high memory footprint -- as discussed in Chapter\ \ref{chapter4-aiwc-limitations}.
 Memory access entropy scores require a full recorded trace of every memory access during a kernel's execution.
-However, a graceful degradation in performance is preferable to an abrupt crash in AIWC if virtual memory is exhausted.
+However, graceful degradation in performance is preferable to an abrupt crash in AIWC if virtual memory is exhausted.
 For this reason, work is currently being undertaken for an optional build of AIWC with low memory usage by writing these traces to disk.

 ### Predictions